 Heat and Sun Safety

 Being outside enjoying the warm weather is one of the best things about summer.
 But it’s also one of the most dangerous things — heat stroke and sunburn are very real risks and need to be addressed accordingly.
-Whenever you and the kids are going outside, make sure to load up the sunscreen and re-apply as needed.
+Whenever you and the kids are going outside to have fun, make sure to load up the sunscreen and re-apply as needed.
 Additionally, make sure you have somewhere to sit in the shade and cool off.
 Drinking plenty of fluids is especially important when you’re running around in the heat.
 And while 50% of the energy used in U.S. homes is attributed to heating and cooling, there isn’t air conditioning outside.
 So if the kids start to get too hot, make sure they get some shade and water to cool down.

 When you’re busy having fun, it can be easy to forget about safety.
 But keeping these simple safety tips in mind will help the whole family have a great summer.